Editorial

 We just got back from beach camping on the other side of the island.
 Frankly, I’ve never understood why we call it beachcamping, since we actually stay in the wind powered hotel, and pitch the tent, just for the kids.

-(http://www.thaicozumel.com/contactus.html) calls us all and we pack up, dogs, kids, bedding, coolers, ice and way more food than any of us can possibly eat.
-We then agree that
+This is generally how it works, Lisa from Rock n Java, (http://www.thaicozumel.com/contactus.html) calls us all and we pack up, dogs, kids, bedding, coolers, ice and way more food than any of us can possibly eat.
+We then agree that this time we’re getting there early, as opposed to all the other times when we skated in just before dark and had to pitch the tent with flashlights.

 We still arrive just before sunset on Saturday.
 Since the other side of the island is completely undeveloped, the hotel is windpowered and cell reception is non-existant, it’s a chance to completely get away from everything.
 There are crashing waves, starry skies, beaches to walk and that’s about it.